Best Car Brands in India 2026: Full Comparison of Maruti, Hyundai, Tata, Mahindra, Kia & Toyota

 Weaknesses:

-Not strong in premium/luxury or electric vehicle segments.
+- Not competitive in the premium, luxury, or electric vehicle segments.

-Best For: First-time buyers, budget-conscious families, people in rural areas (due to service reach).
+- Best For: First-time buyers, budget-conscious families, buyers in rural and semi-urban areas who need reliable service reach.

 -